A playful take on farmhouse design blends Scandinavian influences with undeniably contemporary vibes.

-The centerpiece of the wall of glass is a large Marvin Multi-Slide door.
+The centerpiece of the wall of glass is a large Ultimate Multi-Slide Door from the Marvin Signature Collection.
 The massive door seamlessly connects the interior to the backyard oasis, invites in a lot of warm natural light and frames beautiful sunset views.
 Big glass and narrow frames further dramatize the visual impact of seeing straight through the home from the front door.

 “What I like to do with my windows and doors is use them to bring in beautiful light, but also to frame perspective,” White said.